Application manager setup

 The Application Manager is a backend microservice for managing FlowX applications, libraries, versions, manifests, configurations, and builds.
 This guide provides detailed instructions for setting up the service and configuring its components to manage application-related operations effectively.

-Application manager is microservice meant manage applications and also acts as a proxy for front-end requests related to resources.
+The Aplication manager is microservice that manages applications and also acts as a proxy for front-end requests related to resources.

 Infrastructure prerequisites